 The spare server should be started with the -x backupserver command-line option so that it is ready to receive the netcopy from the Primary server.
-For more information about the -x backupserver option, see Section 6.3.6, "Creating a New Database for the Secondary Server", and also see the explanation of command-line options in IBM solidDB Administration Guide.
+For more information about the -x backupserver option, see "Creating a new database for the secondary server" on page 83, and also see the explanation of command-line options in solidDB Administration Guide.

-- 2. IBM solidDB's "netcopy" command allows you to copy a database to a server that is already up and running. - a.
-Set the new value of the "connect" parameter:

-ADMIN COMMAND 'hsb parameter connect "tcp srvr27 1316"";

-b.
-Execute the netcopy command:
+- 2. solidDB's "netcopy" command allows you to copy a database to a server that is already up and running. - a.
+Set the new value of the "connect" parameter: - ADMIN COMMAND 'hsb parameter connect "tcp srvr27 1316"'; - b.
+Execute the netcopy command: ADMIN COMMAND 'hsb netcopy'; - c.
+Connect the current Primary with the new Secondary by executing the command:

-ADMIN COMMAND 'hsb netcopy';
+ADMIN COMMAND 'hsb connect';